 What is Ansible?

 Red Hat acquired Ansible in 2015 and maintains it today.
-The community-driven distribution ships as the ansible package on PyPI; the core engine ships separately as ansible-core.
+The community distribution ships as the ansible package on PyPI; the core engine ships separately as ansible-core.
 Both are open source under the GPL-3.0-or-later license.

-In 2026, Ansible distributes plugins, modules, and roles through a collections model, a shift from the older monolithic structure that's worth knowing if you're picking up Ansible for the first time.
+In 2026, Ansible distributes plugins, modules, and roles through a collections model, a shift from the older monolithic structure worth knowing if you're picking up Ansible for the first time.
 Collections install via ansible-galaxy collection install <namespace.collection> and are referenced by their fully qualified name (for example, community.docker.docker_container).
 The demo in this post uses community.docker for container management.

 One feature that matters for developer confidence: ansible-playbook --check --diff runs a playbook in dry-run mode, showing what would change without making changes.
 It's Ansible's equivalent of terraform plan and should be part of any testing workflow before applying to production.
+For role development, ansible-lint catches style and correctness issues the same way terraform validate catches HCL errors.

 Related reading: The ultimate Ansible tutorial.
 A step-by-step guide covering installation, inventory, playbooks, and roles.